sharovatov/teamlead/articles/tests-persuasion.md

 Psychology calls this effect — [False consensus bias](https://www.sciencedirect.com/science/article/abs/pii/002210317790049X).

-The manager needs to understand that it’s the team result that they are is responsible for, and the team is comprised of people of different mindsets, experience and abilities.
+The manager needs to understand that it’s the team result that they are responsible for, and the team is comprised of people of different mindsets, experience and abilities.

 Try gently showing the manager how this behaviour might negatively impact the team performance (hence, their results), formulate your autotests proposal as a helping hand for the manager, as a measure which would lower the risk of human error in the team.

+One of the ways I found working was to show the manager _your_ vulnerability: show them how it was hard and stressful for you being not able to cope with the program, and how autotests helped _you_.

 #### Lack of trust